 Steven Spielberg knew it well, and for his 1989 “Indiana Jones and the last crusade” film he decided to have Harrison Ford and Alison Doody passing by this special boat.
 Now the Indiana Jones-saga fans who visit Venice like to record themselves in the same film locations, here are some examples from YouTube:

-On the business since 1948, after 63 years run by a family from Chioggia, La Barca has had a new management for the past 5 years.
+On the business since 1948, after 63 years run by a family from Chioggia, La Barca has had a new management since 2011.
 The three hard-working young owners, from the Venice area, have also employed their children and family members.
 There are days when seven of them need to work in order to serve all the local and foreigner customers buying not only fruit and vegetables but also local fresh cheeses and cold-cuts, pasta, wine and olive-oil.
 They are all kind, helpful and always smiling, service is fast and products are excellent.

 La Barca definitely needs to be penciled in your Venice itinerary.